Globalize the intifada: Usage

 The slogan "globalize the intifada" has been used as a chant in various anti-Zionist protests, along with variations like "there is only one solution, intifada revolution" and "intifada until victory".
 According to users of the slogan, it was chosen as a rallying cry for resistance against what they see as "colonial violence and oppression".

-In April 2002, antiwar protesters in the United States held signs with slogans reflecting their concerns about racial justice and US involvement in the Middle East, including the Second Intifada and the Iraqi conflict.
 The slogan has been frequently used by Jewish Voice for Peace.

+In April 2002, a conference titled "Global Intifada: Globalization, US Militarism, and the Struggle for Justice in Palestine" was held at American University in Washington, D.C., United States discussing concerns about racial justice and United States involvement in the Middle East, including the Second Intifada and the Iraqi conflict.
+Antiwar protesters and speakers at a rally following the conference used the phrase "globalize the intifada."
+During a G8 forum in June 2002, protesters in Calgary, Canada used the phrase "G8 says nada.
+We say global intifada."
+At the August 2002 World Summit on Sustainable Development in Johannesburg, South Africa, protesters called for imprisoned Palestinian political leader Marwan Barghouti to be released and used the phrase "globalize the intifada against imperialism."

+According to the Combat Antisemitism Movement, a 2021 activism campaign based in New York City, with groups such as Within Our Lifetime, Samidoun, and Decolonize This Place, and later Students for Justice in Palestine, Jewish Voice for Peace, CODEPINK, the Palestinian Youth Movement, The People’s Forum, Al-Awda, and the ANSWER Coalition, helped to popularize the phrase.

+During the Gaza war

+During the Gaza war, allegations of antisemitism related to Gaza solidarity protests at universities focused on use of the phrase, along with other such as "from the river to the sea."
+In Congressional hearings on campus antisemitism, Representative Elise Stefanik of the US House Committee on Education and Workforce characterized calls for intifada as genocidal and antisemitic.
+Several people have rejected these characterizations, including journalist Daoud Kuttab and academics Seth Cantey, Zinaida Miller, and Seth Mandery.

+Soon after the October 7 attacks in 2023, pro-Palestinian protesters chanted slogans including "globalize the intifada" near a Cooper Union library, sparking accusations of antisemitism from New York City and national leaders, including New York City mayor Eric Adams.
 It has been used as a denunciation of Israel's actions during the Gaza war.

-Soon after the October 7 attacks in 2023, pro-Palestinian protesters chanted slogans including "globalize the intifada" near a Cooper Union library, sparking accusations of antisemitism from New York City and national leaders, including New York City mayor Eric Adams.

 In November 2023, the pro-Palestinian group Within Our Lifetime, which supported the 2023 Hamas attack on Israel, posted to Instagram a map of Midtown Manhattan with the headline "Globalize the Intifada".
 The map contained annotations for locations of Israeli and American companies, along with other points of interest, calling them "location[s] of an office of an enemy of both the Palestinian people and colonized people all over the world", implying they are legitimate targets.
-The post was condemned by elected officials in New York City and by Jewish groups as "a dangerous and abhorrent incitement to violence and poses a direct threat to New York’s Jewish communities."
+Elected officials in New York City and Jewish groups condemned the post as "a dangerous and abhorrent incitement to violence and poses a direct threat to New York's Jewish communities."